Chiranjeevi005/course-review-hackathon/DEPLOYMENT_GUIDE.md

 1. In Render dashboard, update `CLIENT_ORIGIN` with your actual Vercel URL
 2. In Vercel dashboard, ensure `VITE_API_URL` points to your actual Render URL
+3. For Redis configuration in Render:
+   - The application will automatically use a mock Redis client when `REDIS_HOST` is empty
+   - This is the default configuration in the render.yaml file
+   - If you want to use a real Redis instance, update `REDIS_HOST` and `REDIS_PORT` with your Redis server details

 ## 🔄 CI/CD Setup